 generate_prompt = f"""Problem: {problem}

-Generate {width} distinct approaches to begin solving this problem.
+Generate {width} distinct approaches to start solving this problem.

 Format: one approach per line, starting with "APPROACH N:"

-evaluate_prompt = """For each approach above, rate its relevance from 1 to 10.
+evaluate_prompt = """For each approach above, rate its relevance on a scale of 10.

 Format: "SCORE N: X/10 — [one-sentence reason]"